tldr-pages/tldr/pages/osx/bless.md

 > Set volume boot capability and startup disk options.
 > More information: <https://ss64.com/osx/bless.html>.

-- Bless a volume with only macOS X or Darwin, and create the BootX and `boot.efi` files as needed:
+- Bless a volume with only Mac OS X or Darwin, and create the BootX and `boot.efi` files as needed:

 `bless --folder {{/Volumes/Mac OS X/System/Library/CoreServices}} --bootinfo --bootefi`